Vegan Cajun Spice Potatoes. These are taters are crispy on the outside and soft on the inside with the perfect kick of cajun spice!

 - Walnut oil: Smoke point: 320 degrees F (unrefined).
 Use for salad dressings and drizzling over foods after cooking.
 A good source of the omega-3 fatty acid ALA; one tablespoon delivers 1.4 g.”

-Well I hope you give this Vegan Cajun Spice Potatoes a try!
+Well I hope you give my Vegan Cajun Spice Potatoes recipe a try!
 It always excites me when you guys make my recipes and I hope this is one you try.

 *This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs